NhungNguyen04/Workspacing/README.md

 ### <img src="https://placehold.co/24x24?text=PW" width="24" height="24" alt="Private Workspace Icon" /> Private Workspace
 Your private workspace is your personal hub for staying organized.
 Here, you can:

 - **📝 Manage Tasks**: Create, update, and track your personal tasks with ease.
-- **📅 Plan Events**: Schedule and track events important to your daily life.
 - **📂 Organize Content**: Safely store and manage your private notes, documents, and other content.

 ### <img src="https://placehold.co/24x24?text=TS" width="24" height="24" alt="Teamspaces Icon" /> Teamspaces
 Collaborate effortlessly with others by creating or joining teamspaces.
 Within a teamspace, you can:

 - **🗂 Manage Tasks with Kanban Boards**: Visualize your team’s workflow, assign tasks, and track progress using intuitive Kanban boards, with AI Assistant for tasks generation.
-- **📅 Manage Events**: Plan and track team events, meetings, and deadlines.
 - **📂 Manage Content**: Share and organize team documents, notes, and other resources in a secure environment.

 ---